Scroll down to preview Lesson 1 - FREE!

 The nonforfeiture requirements for individual deferred annuities are found in Section 4223 of the New York Insurance Law and some additional rules in Regulation 127.
 In this course, written by Tom Hartman, Actuary, formerly with the NYSDFS, we go through these requirements in detail so you know what product designs will and will not work.
 In addition, you will

 This course specifically discusses single and flexible premium deferred annuities as well as general account products with an MVA and what NY calls equity indexed annuities.
 You also receive policy form filing guidance (e.g., when it is necessary to file for full prior approval and when the certified process is available).
-Similarly, this course helps you understand when an actuarial memorandum is and is not required.
+Similarly, this information will help you understand when an actuarial memorandum is and is not required.

-Finally, this course includes a replay of a webinar interview conducted on December 21, 2016.
-In this webinar Cailie Currin interviews Tom Hartman about NY’s nonforeiture law.
+Finally, this course includes a replay of a webinar with Cailie Currin interviewing Tom Hartman about NY’s nonforeiture law.
 This replay is not available anywhere else.
 It provides the opportunity to hear Mr. Hartman describe some of the issues that arise when trying to understand NY’s mandates.

-Spend a couple hours with this material and save days, weeks, or maybe even months of product development and filing effort!
+Spend a few hours with this material and save days, weeks, or maybe even months of product development and filing effort!